 Cruise Line App

 Every major cruise line now has a free app that you can download.
-While you can download them once on the ship, it’s much easier to do so at home before you board.
+While you can download them once on the ship, it’s much easier to do so at home before you board where you can have a faster connection.

 Why so important?
 These apps are extremely useful for your cruise.
 They have everything you need to know about your trip, including ship maps, your spending account, the daily schedule, and more.
 You can even make reservations for restaurants and use the apps to talk to others on the ship.
 Go ahead and download it before you sail so that it’s ready to go on cruise day.